 Rice was a major crop of the Lowcountry region until the end of the Civil War, and red rice was common along coastal regions of South Carolina and Georgia.
-The dish was brought to the US by enslaved Africans, and it resembles many African dishes
+The rice dish was first brought to the U.S. by enslaved Africans, and it resembles the West African dish, jollof rice.
+In fact, many of our Southern rice dishes, such as jambalaya, hoppin' John, and gumbo, probably evolved from African dishes.

-The rice is made with tomatoes, peppers, onion, rice, bacon, and other ingredients.
+This red rice includes tomatoes, peppers, onion, rice, bacon, and other ingredients.

 - 2 cups uncooked long grain rice